 Yes!
 Almost anybody can become a scuba diver.
 However, you do need to be healthy and reasonably fit.
-Good health means that you don’t have any serious heart or lung conditions.
+Good health means that you don’t have any serious heart or lung conditions if you have any medical issues check health certificate and get the physician's approval if needed.
 Diving when pregnant is also not recommended.

 As with snorkeling, you must be able to swim, but more importantly, feel confident in the water.
 Depending on the diving destination, the minimum age for scuba diving varies between 12 and 18 years old.
 Younger children can choose from a variety of specialty courses.
 This means that scuba diving can be enjoyed by the whole family.

 Is Scuba Diving Safe?

 Beginning divers often worry about diving safety.
 But scuba diving is considered a low-risk activity and is safer than ever.
 If you receive the correct training and adhere to recommended safety procedures, there is little to no chance that you’ll encounter any problems.

 What’s It Like to Scuba Dive in Silfra?